 University Requirements.
 The light gray circle represents university requirements.
 The General Studies requirement and the First-Year Composition requirement are among the university requirements.
 For General Studies, a minimum of 35 semester hours in five core and three awareness areas is required.
-For more information, see "General Studies," page 83.
+For more information, see "General Studies," page 85.

 College Requirements.
 The medium gray circle represents college requirements.
 Some colleges and schools have additional requirements, especially the College of Liberal Arts and Sciences.
-It is important that you understand the requirements of your college.
+It is important to understand the appropriate college's requirements.